 Mite collections and bioassays

-Mite were collected with a blower vacuum () and using a metal cup of fine gauze mesh from a number of locations between July-September 2019 (Table 1) to test seven chemical products (Table 2) containing pyrethroids that are easily accessible to growers and agronomists.
-These are intentionally covered a diversity of active ingredients and formulations (i.e. aerosols, granular products, and materials impregnated with the pesticide active ingredient).
-Several protocols were developed to suit the different products and applied to the various population samples, pending availability and the success of each protocol..
+Mites were collected with a blower vacuum () and using a metal cup of fine gauze mesh from a number of locations between July-September 2019 (Table 1) to test seven chemical products (Table 2) containing pyrethroids that are easily accessible to growers and agronomists.
+These locations consisted of five roadsides pastures, which were expected to have pesticide-susceptible populations, and six paddocks of agricultural properties, including two paddocks known to have pyrethroid resistant mites.
+Chemical products were intentionally covered a diversity of active ingredients and formulations (i.e. aerosols, granular products, and materials impregnated with the pesticide active ingredient).
+Several protocols were developed to suit the different products and applied to the various population samples, pending availability and the success of each protocol.

 Table 1.
 Populations